 - 3 teaspoon ancho chilli powder – or smoked paprika

 - 1 cup sweetcorn

 - 250 g black beans - 1 tin (usually 400g) drained and rinsed

 - 250 g kidney beans - 1 tin (usually 400g) drained and rinsed

 - Avocados – chopped into chunks

 - Vegan Sour Cream – or plain vegan yoghurt

 For the tofu:

 - Preheat the oven to 190°c / gas mark 5.
-In a bowl, mix the liquid aminos, chilli oil, lime juice and smoked paprika until smooth.2 tbsp liquid aminos, 1 tbsp chilli oil, 2 tsp smoked paprika, 1 tbsp lime juice
+In a bowl, mix the liquid aminos, chilli oil, lime juice and smoked paprika until smooth.2 tablespoon liquid aminos, 1 tablespoon chilli oil, 2 teaspoon smoked paprika, 1 tablespoon lime juice

 - Lay the slices of tofu in a non-stick or parchment-lined baking tray.
 Pour over the liquid mix to evenly coat the tofu and put in the oven for 20 minutes.
 While the tofu bakes start on the quinoa (instructions below).450 g extra-firm tofu